hl-yang/hl-yang.github.io/index.md

 ## Honors and Awards
 - Outstanding Student, Academic English and Research Skills Training Program, The University of Toronto, Canada, 2022.
-- Guangdong Patent Award-Excellence Award，2021.
+- Guangdong Excellent Patent Award，2021.
 - Outstanding Graduate, Shenzhen University, 2019.
 - National Scholarship for Postgraduate, Ministry of Education of China, 2018.